estatistics/psychology/README.md

 ...for the claimed aim.

- ###### we must love each other... love is caring for the other... in the same earth we all live... a great part of love is forgiveness
+ ###### We must love each other... love is caring for the other... in the same earth we all live... a great part of love is forgiveness